Playing AVI and DivX files

 However, most, if not all AVI playback issues arise with movies that have been compressed using CODECs (Compressor - Decompressor) that are unavailable for QuickTime in Mac OS X. In particular, the Indeo® CODEC, popular for video compression on PCs, has not been ported to Mac OS X.

-To further confuse the issue, many DivX-encoded files carry the .avi extension.
-QuickTime does not include native DivX® support, even though QuickTime 6 and later support the ISO Standard MPEG-4 media compression format and DivX is based on the MPEG-4 standard.
+To further confuse the issue, many DivX®-encoded files carry the .avi extension.
+QuickTime does not include native DivX support, even though QuickTime 6 and later support the ISO Standard MPEG-4 media compression format and DivX is based on the MPEG-4 standard.

 Playing AVIs on Mac OS X

-We have found that the following four methods will enable viewing most AVI files that will not play in QuickTime.
+We have found that the following four methods will enable viewing most AVI files that do not play in QuickTime.
 While none of these methods are foolproof and some AVI files still refuse to play, one of these methods will usually work.

 Use VLC

-Probably the easiest way to play AVI and DivX files on Mac OS X is to download and install the freeware player VLC Media Player for OS X. VLC is also often referred to by its original name, VideoLAN Client.
+Probably the easiest way to play AVI and DivX files on Mac OS X is to download and install the freeware VLC Media Player for OS X. VLC is also often referred to by its original name, VideoLAN Client.

 Install the 3ivx® D4 CODEC